comyrez/Cosmin-Rezmerita/README.md

 ### Hobbies

-* I like to play piano or guitar.
+* I like to play piano and guitar.
 * I love to spend my spare time with my friends or family.
 * I like having a walk with a friend giving us a moment to have a quick chat.
-* I am a amateur photographer.
+* I am an amateur photographer.